zama-ai/fhevm/docs/guides/error_handling.md

-# **Error Handling**
+# Error handling

 This document explains how to handle errors effectively in fhEVM smart contracts.
 Since transactions involving encrypted data do not automatically revert when conditions are not met, developers need alternative mechanisms to communicate errors to users.

-## **Challenges in Error Handling**
+## **Challenges in error handling**

 In the context of encrypted data:

-1. **No Automatic Reversion**: Transactions do not revert if a condition fails, making it challenging to notify users of issues like insufficient funds or invalid inputs.
+1. **No automatic reversion**: Transactions do not revert if a condition fails, making it challenging to notify users of issues like insufficient funds or invalid inputs.
-2. **Limited Feedback**: Encrypted computations lack direct mechanisms for exposing failure reasons while maintaining confidentiality.
+2. **Limited feedback**: Encrypted computations lack direct mechanisms for exposing failure reasons while maintaining confidentiality.

----

-## **Recommended Approach: Error Logging with a Handler**
+## **Recommended approach: Error logging with a handler**

 To address these challenges, implement an **error handler** that records the most recent error for each user.
 This allows dApps or frontends to query error states and provide appropriate feedback to users.

-### **Example Implementation**
+### **Example implementation**

 For a complete implementation of error handling, see our reference contracts:

 - [EncryptedErrors.sol](https://github.com/zama-ai/fhevm-contracts/blob/main/contracts/utils/EncryptedErrors.sol) - Base error handling contract
-- [ConfidentialERC20WithErrors.sol](https://github.com/zama-ai/fhevm-contracts/blob/main/contracts/token/ERC20/extensions/ConfidentialERC20WithErrors.sol) - Example usage in an ERC20 token
+- [EncryptedERC20WithErrors.sol](https://github.com/zama-ai/fhevm-contracts/blob/main/contracts/token/ERC20/extensions/ConfidentialERC20WithErrors.sol) - Example usage in an ERC20 token

 The following contract demonstrates how to implement and use an error handler: